At a Glance: Best AR-15 Gas Blocks

 - The negative aspect of clamp-on gas blocks is that the clamping action isn’t as strong as the slip-on style, and they tend to be a bit bulkier too.

-How to tune an adjustable AR15 gas block and when to do so
+When and how to tune an adjustable AR-15 gas block

 - Load a magazine with one round to test how it cycles.
 Look for how reliably the round cycles the action and if the bolt locks to the rear with an empty magazine.